OpceanAI/Sakura-nebula-and-archan-Terms-and-conditions-/replit.md

 ## Overview

-This is an Astro-based web application project that appears to be in its initial setup phase.
-The project uses Astro 5.13.2 as the main framework with TypeScript support and includes a carefully designed CSS system with a kawaii (cute Japanese aesthetic) theme.
-The application features a custom design system with sakura pink, nebula purple, and archan blue color schemes, suggesting it may be focused on creating a visually appealing, modern web experience.
+This is an Astro-based web application for Discord bot terms and conditions pages.
+The project uses Astro 5.13.2 as the main framework with TypeScript support and features a kawaii (cute Japanese aesthetic) design theme.
+The application provides individual themed pages for three Discord bots: Sakura (black/pink gradients), Nebula (black/purple gradients), and Archan (black/navy gradients), each with comprehensive terms of service and privacy policy content.

 ## User Preferences